Chocolate Crinkle Cookies are not only my husband’s favorite Christmas cookie but his favorite all-time cookie!

 I love how the crackling occurs while baking and how chewy and moist they turn out.
 Still great for dunking!

 This year I whipped up a batch of these Chocolate Crinkles to take on our annual Christmas Tree Tailgater.
+These traditional Stained Glass Cookies would be great too!
 We meet up with my in-laws at our favorite tree farm, and after we’ve all cut our trees, it’s time for a tailgater.
 We have hot chocolate, Spanish coffees, cookies, crackers etc… It’s a tradition.

 - 2 teaspoons baking powder